 We appreciate your consideration and our curatorial staff will be happy to review the object to determine if it fits our collecting guidelines and programming needs.
 Please send a photograph and a letter about the piece to the curatorial department’s attention at the Alice Moseley Museum, P.O.
 Box 3002 Bay St. Louis, MS 39521, or call to make an appointment 228-467-9223.

 What was initially an artist studio and gallery became the Alice Moseley Folk Art & Antique Museum in 2004 in an effort to continue sharing the artwork and humor of this renowned folk artist and Bay St. Louis resident.
-In the last two years, the Museum has become a premier cultural destination with a goal of educating and inspiring visitors with the richness and diversity of Mississippi history and folk art culture.
+In 2013, the museum moved to the Historic L&N Train Depot in Bay St. Louis, right across the street from Miss Alice’s “Blue House.”

 The Museum is a non-profit, tax-exempt 501(c)3 organization funded by a variety of giving opportunities for individuals, corporations, and foundations, and through earned income from Museum Store sales.
 Donations are always welcome and very much appreciated.